Explicit Deuring-Heilbronn phenomenon for Dirichlet $L$-functions: Introduction

 \begin{corollary} Fix $\epsilon > 0$.
 Let $T \geq 4$ be real and $q > 400,000$ be an integer.
 Assume $\sL_q(s)$ given by \eqref{eqn:sL} has a real zero at $s=\beta_1 > 1 - \frac{1}{10 \log q}$.
 If $\rho = \beta+i\gamma$ is another zero of $\sL_q(s)$ satisfying $\beta > \tfrac{1}{2}$ and $|\gamma| \leq T$, then \eqref{eqn:main} holds with

 provided $qT \geq C(\epsilon)$ for some ineffective sufficiently large positive constant $C(\epsilon)$. \end{corollary}

 Let us provide some historical background for \cref{cor:explicit,cor:non-explicit}.
 The constants $c_1$ and $c_2$ are the most important in this context, so we shall focus on them as well as the uniformity of $\beta, q,$ and $T$.
 All results cited in this paragraph are effective unless otherwise specified.
 Linnik \cite{linnik_least_1944-1} was the first to establish \eqref{eqn:main} with non-explicit constants $c_1$ and $c_2$ for small values of $T$.
 This theorem was a pivotal innovation to his celebrated result on the least prime in an arithmetic progression \cite{linnik_least_1944}.
 Jutila \cite{jutila_linniks_1977} proved a strong form of \eqref{eqn:main} for any fixed $c_1 = c_2 > 2$ provided $\beta > 5/6$ and $qT$ is sufficiently large.
 Building on Jutila's work, Graham \cite{graham_applications_1977} in his PhD thesis established \eqref{eqn:main} for any fixed $c_1 = c_2 > 3/2$, provided $T \leq q^{o(1)}$ and $q$ is sufficiently large.
 The result is ineffective, but he notes that it could be made effective with modifications to the statement and proof.
-Using sophisticated optimization techniques, Heath-Brown \cite{heath-brown_zero-free_1992} showed \eqref{eqn:main} holds with any fixed $c_1 = c_2 > 11/12$, provided $\beta > 1 - (\log\log\log q)/(3 \log q), T = 4,$ and $q$ is sufficiently large.
-Note that \cref{cor:non-explicit} gives the best values for $c_1$ and $c_2$ in all cases except for the narrow region considered by Heath-Brown.
+Using sophisticated optimization techniques, Heath-Brown \cite{heath-brown_zero-free_1992} showed \eqref{eqn:main} holds with any fixed $c_1 = c_2 > 11/12$, provided $\beta > 1 - (\log\log\log q)/(3 \log q)$, $T = 4,$ and $q$ is sufficiently large.
+Note that \cref{cor:non-explicit} gives the best values for $c_1$ and $c_2$ in all cases except for the narrow region considered by Heath-Brown; Graham \cite{graham_applications_1977} would have obtained the same $c_1$ as in \cref{cor:non-explicit} using currently available subconvexity bounds, but still with the constraint $T \leq q^{o(1)}$.

-Overall, the main constants $c_1$ and $c_2$ have steadily improved with many innovations, but all of the aforementioned results have various restrictions on $\beta, q,$ or $T$, and none of them are completely explicit.
+Overall, the main constants $c_1$ and $c_2$ have steadily improved with many innovations, but all the aforementioned results have various restrictions on $\beta, q,$ or $T$, and none of them are completely explicit.
 These restrictions can vary from harmless to serious, depending on the desired application.
 The first completely explicit version of \eqref{eqn:main} was recently proved by Thorner--Zaman \cite{thorner_explicit_2024}.
-Their result implies
+Their result implies that